kbs1/openxdagpool-scripts/README.md

 # Usage
 To use these scripts, always `su pool; cd` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.

+NEVER delete your xdag.log file, only if you are certain the [pool website](https://github.com/kbs1/openxdagpool) has already imported all payouts in that log file.
+If not, you will lose some of your payouts information.
+It is safe to delete an xdag.log file for currently unused daemon that's not been in use for more than 3 days, assuming all services (cron exports and website imports) are running properly.

 # Pool updates
 Update pool by updating and running xdag that is currently NOT stored in `CURRENT_XDAG`.
 Cd to directory and type `./xdag_update.sh` or git pull manually.
 Run `./xdag_run.sh`, run daemon with `-r` option.
 This will allow the program to load blocks while the old pool is running.